matrix-org/matrix-spec-proposals/proposals/3356-add-openid-userinfo-fields.md

 To enable third party applications for simple room-based access control, the openid user info returned by `/_matrix/federation/v1/openid/userinfo` shall be extended by the following fields:

 1. `name` The user's current display name.
+This value may be used to enforce consistent user names between Matrix and the third party application.

+2. `avatar_url` The user's avatar url _(optional)_.

 2. `room_powerlevels` A map between the id of the local rooms the user is joined to and the respective currently held power level.